TRANSPARENT AND ETHICAL GOVERNMENT

 74-106.
 Records exempt from disclosure — Personnel records, personal information, health records, professional discipline.
 The following records are exempt from disclosure:

-(1) Except as provided in this subsection, all personnel records of a current or former public official other than the public official’s public service or employment history, classification, pay grade and step, longevity, gross salary and salary history, status, workplace and employing agency.
-All other personnel information relating to a public employee or applicant including, but not limited to, information regarding sex, race, marital status, birth date, home address and telephone number, applications, testing and scoring materials, grievances, correspondence and performance evaluations, shall not be disclosed to the public without the employee’s or applicant’s written consent.
+(1) Except as provided in this subsection, all personnel records of a current or former public official other than the public official’s public service or employment history, classification, pay grade and step, longevity, gross salary and salary history, including bonuses, severance packages, other compensation or vouchered and unvouchered expenses for which reimbursement was paid, status, workplace and employing agency.
+All other personnel information relating to a public employee or applicant including, but not limited to, information regarding sex, race, marital status, birth date, home address and telephone number, social security number, driver’s license number, applications, testing and scoring materials, grievances, correspondence and performance evaluations, shall not be disclosed to the public without the employee’s or applicant’s written consent.
 Names of applicants to classified or merit system positions shall not be disclosed to the public without the applicant’s written consent.
 Disclosure of names as part of a background check is permitted.
 Names of the five (5) final applicants to all other positions shall be available to the public.
 If such group is less than five (5) finalists, then the entire list of applicants shall be available to the public.
 A public official or authorized representative may inspect and copy his personnel records, except for material used to screen and test for employment.

 (2) Retired employees’ and retired public officials’ home addresses, home telephone numbers and other financial and nonfinancial membership records; active and inactive member financial and membership records and mortgage portfolio loan documents maintained by the public employee retirement system.
 Financial statements prepared by retirement system staff, funding agents and custodians concerning the investment of assets of the public employee retirement system of Idaho are not considered confidential under this chapter.